-The duration of the dissertation research may vary but typically will be completed in years three-to-five and, if needed, a portion of year six.
-The PhD dissertation will be completed and defended prior to returning to clinical studies.
+The duration of the dissertation research may vary but typically is completed in years three-to-five and, if needed, a portion of year six.
+The PhD dissertation is completed and defended prior to returning to clinical studies.

-During years six and seven, the student will complete eighteen months of required clinical rotations (Phase III of the clinical curriculum) which include internal medicine, surgery, pediatrics, obstetrics, women's health, neurology, psychiatry, radiology, anesthesiology, family and community medicine, and emergency medicine.
-Four months of elective time will be spent in other clinical experiences or may be used (during the fall of year six) for completion of graduate studies.
-This part of the schedule is tailored to the individual student with the approval of the graduate advisor, MD/PhD program director, and the associate deans for medical education and student services.
+Years Six and Seven.
+The student completes eighteen months of required clinical rotations (Phase III of the clinical curriculum) which include internal medicine, surgery, pediatrics, obstetrics, women's health, neurology, psychiatry, radiology, anesthesiology, family and community medicine, and emergency medicine.
+Four months of elective time are spent in other clinical experiences or may be used for completion of graduate studies prior to returning to the medical curriculum.
+This part of the schedule is tailored to the individual student with the approval of the graduate adviser, MD/PhD program director, and the associate deans for medical education and student services.

-The PhD degree will be conferred in the semester in which all requirements are met.
+Conferring of Degrees.
+The PhD degree is conferred in the semester in which all requirements for that degree are met.
 The MD degree shall be awarded upon completion of the program.

-Graduate Programs:
+Graduate Programs